swo/16s-book/manuscript/sec03.md

 meaning that we get less sure that the sequence is correct the further away from the primer we go.
 Some reads also have overall low quality.[^4] Quality filtering removes sequences or parts of sequences that we think we cannot trust.

+[^4]: Annoyingly, it's my experience that the first reads in the raw data are substantially worse than most of the reads in the file.
+In the dataset I'm looking at, the first 3,000 or so reads (of 13.5 million total) have an average quality that is about half of what's typical for that dataset.

 - *Merging* (or "overlapping" or "assembling" or "stitching") read pairs.
 When doing paired-end sequencing, it's desirable for the two reads in the pair to overlap in the middle.
 This produces a single full-length read whose quality in